Subaru 1000: Mechanical

+4WD Wagon

-In 1970, a Subaru dealership received a special order request from the Tohoku Electric Power Company for Subaru to build an all-weather vehicle with 4WD, as the company was currently using jeeps that were open to the weather.
+In 1970, a Japanese Subaru dealership received a special order request from the Tohoku Electric Power Company for Subaru to build an all-weather vehicle with 4WD, as the company was currently using jeeps that were open to the weather.
 The jeeps could not seal out the cold weather, and did not have adequate heaters for winter use.
 The 4WD traction was advantageous in traveling on poor roads, but the jeeps were of a 30-year-old design and something more modern was desired.
 A car with 4WD would be more comfortable.
 Tohoku Electric asked that the Subaru 1000 station wagon be converted from front-wheel drive to 4WD.
 Given the design of the drivetrain being used in Subarus of the time, it was considered relatively easy to simply attach a driveshaft to the back of the transmission and add a rear differential that powered the rear wheels.
 A transfer case was also installed so that the 4WD system could be disengaged with an additional gearshift lever installed next to the transmission gearshift.

-In March 1971, two prototypes were used in testing a 4WD system using the station-wagon body style, borrowing a rear differential from a Nissan Bluebird 510 series.
+In March 1971, two prototypes were used in testing a 4WD system using the station-wagon body style, borrowing a rear differential from a 510-series Nissan Bluebird.
 The tests were successful.
 On October 29, 1971, the Subaru 1300G was displayed next to a station wagon installed with 4WD, parked on top of a mirror so that visitors to the 18th Tokyo Motor Show could see the new drivetrain system.
 The station wagon also had a 20 mm increased ground clearance over the standard model displayed.
-Subaru manufactured eight wagons with the 4WD installed, which Tohoku Electric purchased five and the remaining three were delivered to the Village of Hakuba for government use in Nagano Prefecture in agricultural applications.
+Subaru manufactured eight wagons with the 4WD installed, of which Tohoku Electric purchased five and the remaining three were delivered to the Village of Hakuba for government use in Nagano Prefecture in agricultural applications.

 In 2008, Subaru located one of the original eight wagons.
 The vehicle was restored to its original condition and is displayed at various events in Japan.

-This platform of sedans and wagons was discontinued by Subaru on September 1 1972, and replaced by the all new Subaru Leone.

-Engines

-The 1.1L EA61 and 1.3L EA62 engines had no cooling fan, only an electric fan on the small radiator cooled the engine.
-The 1.1L was shared with the Subaru FF-1 Star, however the 1.3L engine was unique to this model and the only Subaru engine to have rear-facing exhaust ports.
-Most 1972-1973 models were equipped with the 1.3L EA62 engine and dual carburetors was an available factory option.
-The transmission was also borrowed from the Subaru FF-1 Star.